Flatworm: Turbellaria

 These have about 4,500 species, are mostly free-living, and range from 1 mm to 600 mm in length.
 Most are predators or scavengers, and terrestrial species are mostly nocturnal and live in shaded, humid locations, such as leaf litter or rotting wood.
 However, some are symbiotes of other animals, such as crustaceans, and some are parasites.
 Free-living turbellarians are mostly black, brown or gray, but some larger ones are brightly colored.
 The Acoela and Nemertodermatida were traditionally regarded as turbellarians, but are now regarded as members of a separate phylum, the Acoelomorpha, or as two separate phyla.
 Xenoturbella, a genus of very simple animals, has also been reclassified as a separate phylum.

 Some turbellarians have a simple pharynx lined with cilia and generally feed by using cilia to sweep food particles and small prey into their mouths, which are usually in the middle of their undersides.
 Most other turbellarians have a pharynx that is eversible (can be extended by being turned inside-out), and the mouths of different species can be anywhere along the underside.
 The freshwater species Microstomum caudatum can open its mouth almost as wide as its body is long, to swallow prey about as large as itself.
+Predatory species in suborder Kalyptorhynchia often have a muscular pharynx equipped with hooks or teeth used for seizing prey.

-Most turbellarians have pigment-cup ocelli ("little eyes"); one pair in most species, but two or even three pairs in others.
+Most turbellarians have pigment-cup ocelli ('little eyes'); one pair in most species, but two or even three pairs in others.
 A few large species have many eyes in clusters over the brain, mounted on tentacles, or spaced uniformly around the edge of the body.
 The ocelli can only distinguish the direction from which light is coming to enable the animals to avoid it.
-A few groups have statocysts - fluid-filled chambers containing a small, solid particle or, in a few groups, two.
+A few groups have statocysts – fluid-filled chambers containing a small, solid particle or, in a few groups, two.
 These statocysts are thought to function as balance and acceleration sensors, as they perform the same way in cnidarian medusae and in ctenophores.
 However, turbellarian statocysts have no sensory cilia, so the way they sense the movements and positions of solid particles is unknown.
 On the other hand, most have ciliated touch-sensor cells scattered over their bodies, especially on tentacles and around the edges.
 Specialized cells in pits or grooves on the head are most likely smell sensors.

 Planarians, a subgroup of seriates, are famous for their ability to regenerate if divided by cuts across their bodies.
 Experiments show that (in fragments that do not already have a head) a new head grows most quickly on those fragments which were originally located closest to the original head.
 This suggests the growth of a head is controlled by a chemical whose concentration diminishes throughout the organism, from head to tail.
 Many turbellarians clone themselves by transverse or longitudinal division, whilst others, reproduce by budding.